ivan-hc/AM/README.md

 `sudo /opt/$PROGRAM/remove`

 # Conclusions
+As you can see, you're free to do whatever you want with your script!
+The rules of the `app` command are few and the commands to use even fewer.

+I personally will try to import so many scripts from [AppMan](https://github.com/ivan-hc/AppMan) as possible (if I'll have time enough).

 I created this program because I was bored every time I had to look for the new version of a program... and after all, even the name of the command, "app", I decided out of boredom.

 ### And since the "app" command has not yet been invented by anyone, I gladly take advantage of it.